cjacker/opensource-toolchain-stm32/README.md

 There are some baremetal demos in this repo for stm32f1/f4/h7 (what I have when written this tutorial), you can take these demos as reference.

-## Official SPL / EVT / Firmware library
+## Official Firmware library

-Part vendors will provide a standard peripherals library for each part model or a part family.
-ST STM32 call it as 'SPL', WCH CH32F call it as 'EVT' and GigaDevice GD32F call it as 'Firmware library'.
-They all have the similar project structure and organization, and all are very similar to STM32 'SPL'.
+Vendors will provide a firmware library for each part or for a part family.
+ST STM32 call it as 'SPL' (standard peripherals library), WCH CH32F ship it as 'EVT' and GigaDevice GD32F call it as 'firmware library'.
+They all have the similar project structure and file organization, and all are very similar to STM32 'SPL'.

 **Note:** stm32 'SPL' was deprecated serveral years ago by stm32cube. it's recommend to use Cube/HAL with stm32 instead of 'SPL'.

-Usually, the 'SPL' (or EVT or Demo Suite) contains:
+Usually, a firmware library contains:
 - A complete register address mapping with all bits, bit fields and registers declared in C.
 - A collection of routines and data structures which covers all peripheral functions
 - A set of examples covering all available peripherals with template projects for the most common development toolchains